 These were timely messages to hear as I had just finished a project where 12-14hour days had become normal, as well as weekend work.
 I was exhausted.
 One of my biggest breakthrough moments earlier in the project around a key insight had faded into the background in the frenzy of client deliverables.
 In fact, it almost got lost – or worse forgotten.

 The conference was a wonderful re-calibration and important reminder of how different ideas can be around what constitutes “productive” time.
 As an anthropologist reflexivity, creative thinking and extended periods of time are how I construct productive uses of time.
-This is in constrast to the consulting environment I am in where timesheets and an individual’s utilisation are key performance indicators of success.
+This is in contrast to the consulting environment I am in where timesheets and an individual’s utilisation are key performance indicators of success.
 Finding (negotiating?) the happy medium is perhaps one of the key challenges of the applied anthropologist and indeed anyone needing to think creatively in their role.